0xTamil/awesome-low-level/README.md

 You may coming from a **non-CS background** but want to learn programming and eventually get into low-level programming, don't worry.
 You don't need to understand everything before starting.
 First, learn some basic programming fundamentals so you can become familiar with how programming works.
 You can check out the;

 - **[r/learnprogramming wiki](https://www.reddit.com/r/learnprogramming/wiki/faq/#wiki_getting_started)**: A best learning guide for absolute beginners to get into programming.
-- **[Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html)**: A wonderful article that make dummies to get into programming.

 Once you're comfortable with the basics, start learning **C** and **Computer Fundamentals**.